 This Lemon Vinaigrette is my absolute favorite homemade salad dressing, and it’s incredibly simple to make.
-Store-bought dressing truly doesn’t compare to this fresh flavor, and it only takes 5 minutes to make!
+Store-bought dressings truly don’t compare to this fresh flavor, and it only takes 5 minutes to make!

 I went back and forth for years over whether homemade salad dressing is worth making, since you can buy it so easily at the store.
 But my answer has undoubtedly become YES!
 Even after trying all the fancy, more expensive salad dressing lines, the flavor just doesn’t compare to homemade.

-First, none of the store-bought salad dressings use extra virgin olive oil as the primary oil (as far as I’ve seen), and EVOO is not only the healthiest oil, but also the most spectacular in flavor.
 Salad dressing is such a perfect example of how freshness can make things a million times better, and even the refrigerated store-bought salad dressings taste old and flat to me.
-Homemade is the way to go!
+Homemade is the way to go, with its unmatched bright flavor!

 Tips for Best Results